 Welcome to Meet the Makers – a digital series of conversations with scholars and Irish Rep artists offering a behind-the-scenes look at Irish history, theatre, and the creative process.
-New episodes are released every Thursday at 1pm and added to this page.
+New episodes are released on scheduled Thursdays at 1pm and added to this page.

 Want to be the first to know about our upcoming digital events?
 Sign up to our email list here!